tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/发送限制相关问题_intl_en.md

 ### Are there any limits on the number of emails that I can send?
 Each SES account has a set of sending limits, including:

-- Maximum daily sends: the maximum number of emails that you can send within 24 hours.
-By default, this limit is 300,000 emails per day per account.
-However, you can raise this limit.
+- Maximum number of emails per day: The maximum number of emails that you can send in 24 hours.
+The initial value for a new account is 500, which can be increased as needed.
+For the increasing rules, see [Reputation Level](https://www.tencentcloud.com/document/product/1084/48864).
-- Maximum sending rate: the maximum number of emails you can send per second.
+- Maximum sending rate: The maximum number of emails you can send per second.
 By default, this limit is 20 emails per second per account.
 - Maximum sends to the same email address per hour: 10 (default).
-If this limit is exceeded, extra emails to this address will be blocked.
-You can resend it after 1 hour.
-This mechanism is to avoid business and push exceptions.
+Extra emails to this address beyond this limit will be blocked.
+You can resend them 1 hour later.
+This mechanism is set to avoid business and push exceptions.

 >!
->- All the above three limits can be adjusted.
-Please contact Tencent Cloud technical support and provide the sending scenario and reason if you need to apply for adjustment.
->- If we find a problem with the quality of your email, such as a high complaint rate or bounce rate, we have the right to stop you from sending emails via SES.
+If we find a quality problem of your emails, such as a high complaint rate or bounce rate, we have the right to suspend your email sending via SES.

 [](id:que4)
 ### Are there any restrictions on the email subject format?
 The email subject should be in UTF-8 format and contain no more than 998 characters.
 Otherwise, the email won’t be sent.
-Tencent Cloud recommends you keep the subject within 78 characters.
+We recommend you keep the subject within 78 characters.

 [](id:que5)
-### Are there any restrictions on recipient email addresses when sending emails via API calls?
+### Are there any restrictions on recipient addresses when sending emails via API calls?
-No. However, the recipient email addresses must be valid (not obtained by crawling or purchased from a third party) and active triggers or subscriptions from the recipients are required.
+No. However, the recipient addresses must be valid (not obtained by crawling or purchased from a third party), and active triggers or subscriptions from the recipients are required.

 [](id:que6)
-### What should I do to be able to send custom content?
+### How to send emails with custom content?
-You can only send emails using a template.
+You can only send such emails using a template.